 It has been changed to 30 to 45 days.

 9. How many days should I process my application?

-Since it takes around 5-10 days, then it’s better to process it at least 2 or 3 weeks before your scheduled departure.
+Since it takes almost two months, it’s better to process it at least 2 or 2.5 months before your scheduled departure.

 10. Do I need a vaccine when visiting Panama?